How Many Bags Are in a Yard of Mulch? Conversion Table by Bag Size

 • You do not have a good place to drop a bulk pile

 For very small projects, bags are perfectly fine.
+Wondering how much all those bags of mulch weight?
+See our mulch weight guide.

 When bulk mulch makes more sense